Emmaus College – Diocesan School Fees – 2018

 BPAY: for BPAY telephone and internet banking, contact your financial institution to make a payment or setup a regular payment from your cheque, savings, debit, credit card or transaction account.

 DIRECT DEBIT: bank account or credit card (weekly, fortnightly or monthly payments).
-The following forms are available on the Emmaus website – Direct Debit Request (bank account), Direct Debit Request (credit card), Amendment of Direct Debit Request and Cancel Direct Debit Request.
+The following forms are available on the Emmaus website – Direct Debit Request Form (bank account), Direct Debit Request (credit card).
 Please note the original form must be returned to the Finance office (Main Street).
 Emailed or faxed copies cannot be accepted.

 Direct Debit Request - bank account